Australia's Historic Tracks:

 The Gunbarrel Highway isn’t really a highway at all: indeed, it rarely becomes more than a dirt track at any one time.
 But that’s what makes it so great.

-Considered one of the toughest, if not the toughest, 4WD tracks in Australia, this is a trip for experienced off-roaders only who just want to be able to say that they’ve completed its 1400 kilometres of gruelling epicness.
+Considered one of the toughest, if not the toughest, 4WD tracks in Australia, this is a trip for experienced off-roaders only who just want to be able to say that they’ve completed its 1400 kilometers of grueling epicenes.

-Constructed in the 50s to provide access for a new meteorological station, the highway was the first east-west road link across the centre of Australia.
+Constructed in the 50s to provide access for a new meteorological station, the highway was the first east-west road link across the center of Australia.

 There are a range of impressive sights to see along the highway, but it’s the experience of the drive itself that holds the real attraction.
 Washouts, floodplains, ruts and generally harsh desert conditions are the principal terrains you’ll have to traverse, and therefore traveling in a convoy with provisions made for emergency situations and breakdowns is absolutely recommended.
 Permits are also required before undertaking the trip.